iammuhammedfuhad/iammuhammedfuhad/README.md

 # 👋 Hello, I'm Fuhad Kalathingal

-I'm a self-taught programmer and a certified junior ethical hacker with a burning desire.
-Currently, Iam working on a project called "PhishGuard" - A cyber awareness game.
+I'm a self-taught competitive programmer, who has a passion for solving difficult coding problems.

 🌟 Let's connect and collaborate on exciting projects to make a positive impact in the tech community!